AnirudhG07/cheatshh/README.md

 - Customizable cheatshheets and groups to suit your needs.
 - TLDR and MAN pages visible in the preview.
 - Easy to add, edit, delete commands & groups and play around.
+- Bookmark commands to access them outside of group as well.

 # Installation